 - Worker’s Comp (unlikely unless you’re making someone an employee of your build, which you probably aren’t)

 You also need to ask what kind of documentation you need to provide on your home, if any.
 Additionally, clarify what types of homes they will or won’t insure.
 This can be helpful if you plan to build a smaller home or use a natural building method like we did.

 For example, I talked to one blog reader who said he couldn’t get anyone to insure his build of a small house.
 If you’re thinking of going small or tiny this is something to consider!

 In our case, since we built our home with cordwood masonry we had to be specific with what kind of materials our house was made out of.
 One large national company we worked with wouldn’t insure a “log home” but had no problems with a “masonry home”.
-Since our home is technically a style of masonry they gladly insured us for a nominal fee.
+Since our home is technically a style of masonry they gladly insured us.

 I dive a bit deeper into your insurance considerations (and loads of other stuff too) in our free owner builder guide, which you can get by filling in the form below: